wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

     }
 ```

-We've created the functionality to pull the data, create the controller to handle any requests and pull the data.
+We've created the functionality to pull the data.
+Next, let's create a controller to handle any requests and pull the data.
 First, in your Terminal, run the following:

 ```bash
 php bin/console make:controller